huggingface/diffusers/docs/source/en/tutorials/write_own_pipeline.md

 ### Create text embeddings

 The next step is to tokenize the text to generate embeddings.
-The text is used to condition the UNet model and steer the diffusion process towards something that resembles the input prompt.
+The text is used to condition the U-Net model and steer the diffusion process towards something that resembles the input prompt.

 <Tip>